-- 11.09.3 Water levels - 11.09.3.1 The water levels of Georgian Bay fluctuate approximately 1.8 metres from high to low over an irregular cycle between ten to twenty years.
-Currently the water levels are at a low level presenting challenges for shoreline development and navigation. - 11.09.3.2 The Municipality will support efforts to stabilize the fluctuating water levels of Lake Huron and Georgian Bay by those organizations seeking solutions for watershed control in the Great Lakes basin. - 11.09.3.3 In accordance with the policies of this Plan, the Municipality may support dredging or shoreline works for boat ramps for marinas and communities that are necessary as a result of fluctuating waters of Georgian Bay.
+- 41.09.3.1_1.7.3.1 The water levels of Georgian Bay fluctuate approximately 1.8 metres from high to lowhave historically fluctuated over an irregular cycle between ten to twenty years.
+Currently The Municipality recognizes that the water levels are at a low level presenting can present challenges for shoreline development and navigation. - 41.09.3.2 The Municipality will support efforts to stabilize the fluctuating water levels of Lake Huron and Georgian Bay by those organizations seeking solutions for watershed control in the Great Lakes basin. - 41.09.3.311.7.3.3 In accordance with the policies of this Plan, the Municipality may support dredging or shoreline works for boat ramps for marinas and communities that are necessary as a result of fluctuating waters of Georgian Bay.
 The Municipality may apply controls to ensure that sedimentation disruption does not create safety or environmental hazards.
-Dredging and some shoreline works may require prior written approval from the Ministry of Natural Resources and Forestry and the Department of Fisheries and Oceans. - 11.09.4 Georgian Bay Flood Protection Policy - 11.09.4.1 It is recognized the Georgian Bay is subject to periodic water level fluctuation that may result in loss of life or significant property damage if adequate protection measures are not established. - 11.09.4.2 In order to minimize risks to new development from flooding no structures shall be constructed below the 178.3 metre (585 foot) contour elevation GSC, on Georgian Bay, except where acceptable flood damage reduction measures are incorporated into building design and approved by Council. - 11.09.4.3 Furthermore, development may be permitted below the 178.3 metre (585 foot) elevation to the 1:100 year stillwater flood level (177.8 metre (583.5 foot) flood elevation), without flood damage reduction measures where it can be demonstrated to the satisfaction of Council that wave uprush is not a necessary consideration. - 11.09.4.4 To provide flood protection along Georgian Bay, Council: - (a) may require, in the consideration of applications for the subdivision of land or the issuance of building permits for structures, except for docks and non-habitable boathouses a survey plan identifying the location of the 178.3 metre (585 foot) contour elevation, GSC datum, on Georgian Bay, and shall ensure that development does not occur below this elevation; - (b) will identify the 178.3 metre (585 foot) contour elevation GSC datum, on Georgian Bay as the minimum elevation level below which no building openings will be permitted in the Zoning By-law;
+Dredging and some shoreline works may require prior written approval from the Ministry of Natural Northern Development, Mines, Natural Resources and Forestry and the Department of Fisheries and Oceans. - 11.7.4 Georgian Bay Flood Protection Policy - 11.7.4.1 It is recognized the Georgian Bay is subject to periodic water level fluctuation that may result in loss of life or significant property damage if adequate protection measures are not established. - 11.09.41.1.1 Georgian Bay Flood Protection Policy - 11.00.1.11.1.1.1 It is recognized the Georgian Bay is subject to periodic water level fluctuation that may result in loss of life or significant property damage if adequate protection measures are not established. - 11.09.4.211.7.4.2 In order to minimize risks to new development from flooding no structures shall be constructed below the 178.3 metre (585 foot) contour elevation GSC, on Georgian Bay, except where acceptable flood damage reduction measures are incorporated into building design and approved by Council. - 41.09.4.311.7.4.3 Furthermore, development may be permitted below the 178.3 metre (585 feet) elevation to the 1:100 year stillwaterstill water flood level (177.8 metre (583.5 feet) flood elevation), without flood damage reduction measures where it can be demonstrated to the satisfaction of Council that wave uprush is not a necessary consideration. - 11.09.4.411.7.4.4 To provide flood protection along Georgian Bay, Council:

+- (a)a) mayMay require, in the consideration of applications for the subdivision of land or the issuance of building permits for structures, except for docks and non-habitable boathouses, a survey plan identifying the location of the 178.3 metre (585 foet) contour elevation, GSC datum, on Georgian Bay, and shall ensure that development does not occur below this elevation; - (a) willWill identify the 178.3 metre (585 feet) contour elevation GSC datum, on Georgian Bay as the minimum elevation level below which no building openings will be permitted in the Zoning By-law;